texfaq/texfaq.github.io/FAQ-baselinepar.md

 will look wrong, since the `8pt` interjection will end up set on the `12pt` `\baselineskip` of the paragraph, rather than its preferred `8.5pt`.
 A `\strut` here is no
-help: there is no such thing as a ''negative strut'', that draws lines together, so once more, one falls back on the `quote` to separate the interjection:
+help: there is no such thing as a "negative strut", that draws lines together, so once more, one falls back on the `quote` to separate the interjection:
 ```latex